Update Your Device | Replace Obsolete Apps

 While many shareware vendors provide excellent software and support, they are often one-person operations.
 Support can disappear without warning.

-I've used many shareware programs over the years, including NoteTab Pro which is used to build and maintain this site.
+I've used many shareware programs over the years, including NoteTab Pro (used to build and maintain this site).

 Open-source software is generally free and shares its program source with anyone wishing to view it.
 This can provide for greater confidence in the software if it is widely used and vetted.